aheze/AppClipQuickStart/README.md

 9. Add your domain inside the text field, in the form of `appclips:<DOMAIN_NAME>`.
 Mines is `appclips:getfind.app`.

+# Important!
 **I'm pretty sure you need to own a custom domain first.** I bought a domain, [getfind.app](https://getfind.app/), then linked it to GitHub Pages.
-You should also do this.
+You should also buy a domain (`https://yourwebsite.com`) first.

 ![Screen Shot 2021-04-03 at 3 26 48 PM](https://user-images.githubusercontent.com/49819455/113493049-07fb2380-9491-11eb-824a-d7f478c21b6a.png)